-From S. Kim on September 29th, 2009 in Window Replacement
+From Margaret Everton on September 29, 2009 in Window Replacement

 Criteria for Energy Star residential windows, doors and skylights are divided into four U.S. climate zones.
 So, the criteria for Miami would be quite different from that of Minneapolis.